The Great Glyphosate Court Case

 Fighting for a glyphosate-free future – help us win this court battle!

-Alongside our five dedicated members—ClientEarth, Générations Futures, Global2000, PAN Germany, and PAN Netherlands—we, PAN Europe, have taken this battle to court to hold decision-makers accountable for public health and environmental protection.
-With your support, we can continue this vital work and make a lasting impact.
+Alongside our five dedicated members—ClientEarth, Générations Futures, Global2000, PAN Germany, and PAN Netherlands—we, PAN Europe, took this battle to court to protect public health and the environment.
+With your support, we can continue this vital work, confront the pesticide industry and make a lasting impact.

 Why this case matters